 A vertical city with hotels, villas, and historic buildings descending from the top to the shores of the Tyrrhenian Sea is a scenery that’s hard to beat.
 This view of Amalfi makes it a top tourist spot in southern Italy.
 Whatever time of the day you choose, celebrating your wedding here will be an experience of a lifetime.

 Some of the top Amalfi wedding venues that we recommend are villas right at the edge of the vertical city, offering surreal views of the sea.
 Have a ceremony just before dinner and you’ll have wonderful sunset hues for a backdrop as the sea reflects the glorious sight of the sun going down.

 Historic French chateaus in southwest France are equally wonderful spots for your wedding in Europe.
 Medieval chateaus next to vineyards, red-brick chateaus in the middle of the forest, century-old chateaus above French rolling hills, or a chateau estate complete with a reception hall and fairytale French gardens are available for your big day in France.

 If you’re in love with beach sceneries and your idea of a perfect wedding is having the glorious sunset as your backdrop, we encourage you to get married in Amalfi.
-We have seen how our couples’ beach wedding dreams came true after they braved all the challenges of travelling to Italy for a wedding in Amalfi.
-It’s an experience worth all the effort it requires.
+We have seen how our couples’ beach wedding dreams came true after they braved all the challenges of traveling to Italy for a wedding in Amalfi.

 On the other hand, if you want to have a fairytale wedding with all the comforts of fine French living, we recommend getting married in a French chateau.
 It offers a relaxing vibe next to forests, vineyards, and rolling hills, an experience of living inside elegant French chateaus, and a taste of the finest French cuisines during your whole stay.